Local Democracy Reporter

 We are offering a competitive salary and benefits including;

-- 25 days’ holiday per year when you join.
-After three, five and ten years’ service with Reach, you’ll accrue one additional day of annual leave.
-We also have a Holiday Purchase Scheme
+- 25 days holiday per annum when you join.
+After three, five and ten years’ service with Reach, you’ll accrue one additional day of annual leave

-- We are a FTSE 250 Company, and also a member of the 30% Club, a global campaign aimed at increasing gender diversity
+- We are a member of the 30% Club, a global campaign aimed at increasing gender diversity at board and senior management levels.

 Reach plc believes diversity brings benefits for our customers, our business and our people.
 This is why we are committed to being an inclusive employer and encourage applications from all suitable applicants irrespective of background, circumstances, age, disability, gender identity, ethnicity, religion or belief and sexual orientation.